Three Interlockers Along the Galveston Island Causeway

 Additional Photos of Tower 96 (click to enlarge)

-Additional Photos of Tower 98 from the collection of the Galveston
+Additional Tower 98 Photos from the Galveston

 Railroad Museum (click to enlarge)